SuperfluousMango/elevator-saga-solution/README.md

 Rather than write optimized solutions for each of the different styles of challenges, I tried to write a single solution that, given sufficiently cooperative RNG, would suffice for all 18 challenges.
 The majority of challenges completed in 1 or 2 attempts; a couple took 5 or 6 tries; the final 21-floor behemoth took 18 tries; and challenge 14 took somewhere north of 100 runs.

-There are two solution files in this repository.
-The debug-solutions.js file includes a significant amount of logging, which was useful for debugging some edge cases.
-The logging can be turned off by setting the `showDebugOutput` variable on line 6 to false.

 Statistics for the perpetual demo (challenge 19):
 * 10000 transported
 * 6679s elapsed